 If the damage is extensive before drinking is stopped, it may not be able to be fully reversed, and lifelong management of chronic gastritis may be required, including reparative surgeries, regular medication, avoidance of irritating foods and other treatments to prevent additional damage.
 Quitting alcohol is never a bad idea.
 Even in instances of chronic gastritis, it is certain that stopping drinking will lead to diminishing the symptoms of the condition and easing discomfort.

 Stopping Alcohol Use

-If addiction to alcohol, or alcoholism, is a factor in the development of alcoholic gastritis, it can be a challenge for the person to stop drinking in order to provide the best chance for helping this painful condition.
-In this case, professional, research-based rehab could be necessary to help the person manage the alcoholism – also a chronic disorder – providing the therapy, skills, and tools needed to recover from alcoholism and manage gastritis into the future.
-Research indicates that a comprehensive, individualized alcoholism treatment plan is most likely to help individuals stop drinking alcohol and stay abstinent, minimizing the potential for relapse.
+If an alcohol use disorder or other compulsive drinking behavior is a factor in the development of gastritis, it can be especially challenging for the person to stop drinking in order to provide the best chance for helping this condition.
+In these cases, professional substance abuse rehabilitation could prove vital in helping the person begin to recover.
+Comprehensive, individualized alcohol treatment interventions can help individuals stop drinking alcohol and stay abstinent, minimizing the likelihood of relapse.

-With a firm commitment to treatment and recovery, and to achieving long-term abstinence from alcohol, alcoholic gastritis can be managed, and the individual can return to a healthier state of being for the long run.
-In addition, with treatment, those who are struggling with alcohol abuse or alcoholism and have not yet developed alcoholic gastritis can potentially avoid developing the condition altogether, contributing to overall health and quality of life.
+With a firm commitment to treatment and recovery, and to maintaining long-term abstinence from alcohol, alcoholic gastritis can be managed, and the individual can return to a healthier state of being for the long run.
+With treatment, those who are struggling with alcohol abuse or alcoholism—but have not yet developed alcoholic gastritis—can potentially avoid developing the condition altogether, contributing to overall health and quality of life.